rakia drink

 • It is present at the crucial moment when the decision to buy is made

-• buyers are actively involved with packaging as they examine it to obtain the information they need.
+• Buyers are actively involved with packaging as they examine it to obtain the necessary information.

 • market appeal